Medical Waste Disposal in the State of Texas

 Always keep your saddle oiled

 This blog has been written to give you a broad understanding of medical waste disposal in Texas.
-The TCEQ, EPA, OSHA and DOT each have their own detailed rules and regulations surrounding biomedical waste management and disposal.
+The TCEQ, EPA, OSHA, and DOT each have their own detailed rules and regulations surrounding biomedical waste management and disposal.
 Becoming familiar with these rules is crucial in order to protect your business or healthcare service.
-Each agency has developed its own strict guidelines that will impact everything from transportation of the waste to its treatment and final disposal, as well as ensuring that the final disposal follows ecological protocols.
+Each agency has developed its own strict guidelines that will impact everything from the transportation of the waste to its treatment and final disposal, as well as ensuring that the final disposal follows ecological protocols.